Identifying Materials-Level Sources of Performance Variation in Superconducting Transmon Qubits: Results

 \subsubsection{Surface Chemistry}

-We employed ToF-SIMS to probe the surface chemistry of the superconducting pads.
-The resulting average impurity counts are provided in Figure \ref{fig:S9} Across the three analyzed devices, there do not appear to be any obvious trends between the surface chemistry of the superconducting pads and the qubit performance.
-Potentially, there may be a trend between residual fluorine content and performance, however, increased statistics are needed to isolate the impact of this impurity on performance.
+The resulting average impurity counts measured with ToF-SIMS are provided in Figure \ref{fig:S9} Across the three analyzed chips, there do not appear to be any obvious trends between the surface chemistry of the superconducting pads and the qubit performance.
+Potentially, there may be a trend between residual fluorine content from plasma etching processes and performance, however, increased statistics are needed to isolate the impact of this impurity on performance.
 Moreover, although hydrogen impurities are known to bind with niobium at cryogenic temperatures and form non-superconducting precipitates, as reported by \citeauthor{lee2021discovery} and seen in Figure \ref{fig:S10}, no consistent trend is observed between hydrogen impurity content and performance across all qubits\cite{lee2021discovery}.
 This is in agreement with recent work suggesting that hydrogen impurities in niobium may not be linked to TLS loss \cite{https://doi.org/10.1002/adfm.202401365}.
 Additionally, we also probed the chemistry of the substrate surface adjacent to the measured qubits.
 In this case, the spot-to-spot variation in the substrate surface chemistry for a single qubit was found to be similar to the variation in substrate surface chemistry observed across devices.
 Thus, dedicated studies where the surface chemistry is locally altered are needed to understand the impact of impurities in superconducting pads and substrate regions on device performance.